Big John Studd

 John William Minton (February 19, 1948 – March 20, 1995) was an American professional wrestler and actor, better known by his ring name Big John Studd.
 Studd is best known for his appearances with the World Wide Wrestling Federation/World Wrestling Federation in the 1970s and 1980s.
+He also appeared in minor roles in a few movies.

 Studd held a number of championships over his career, including the NWA American Heavyweight Championship, NWA Mid-Atlantic Tag Team Championship, and WWWF World Tag Team Championship, and was the winner of the 1989 Royal Rumble.
 He was posthumously inducted into the WCW Hall of Fame in 1995 and the WWE Hall of Fame class of 2004.

 Early life

 John William Minton was born and raised in a farm in Butler, Pennsylvania.
 He attended Butler High School, where he played basketball.
 He then joined the United States Army and served as a military police officer in Vietnam.

 Professional wrestling career

 Early career (1972–1973)

 Minton was trained for a career in professional wrestling by Killer Kowalski and Charlie Moto in Los Angeles.
 He debuted in 1972 under the ring name "The Mighty Minton" for NWA Hollywood Wrestling.
 He formed a tag team with "Superstar" Billy Graham, facing the Tolos Brothers (Chris and John) in a series of matches.